ChemeketaCS/csweb/content/assignments/cs260/202020/04/index.md

 Your Set should work for any data type that supports the comparison operators (<, > ==).
 Do not write code that expects to be working with a string or any other specific data type.

+You are NOT expected to make a self balancing BST.
 {{% /alert %}}

 **Print out the number of items (unique addresses) in setA**